amplitude/Amplitude-iOS/README.md

 # Changelog #
 Click [here](https://github.com/amplitude/Amplitude-iOS/blob/master/CHANGELOG.md) to view the iOS SDK Changelog.

-# Questions? #
+# Need Help? #
-If you have questions about using or installing our iOS SDK, you can send an email to [Amplitude Support](mailto:platform@amplitude.com).
+If you have any problems or issues over our SDK, feel free to create a github issue or submit a request on [Amplitude Help](https://help.amplitude.com/hc/en-us/requests/new).

 # License #
 ```text